 We hope that you have enjoyed reading our quick guide to Koh Lipe with kids.
 I don’t think we liked Koh Lipe as much as most people that have been there or blogged about it.

 That’s one of the things about travelling, you will always have different experiences to anyone else and they will shape your feelings about a place.
 Not everyone likes the same things or the same places and this is definitely a good thing.

 Koh Lipe is undeniably beautiful and has a lot going for it so you may well find it is your island paradise.
+If you plan to go there, then check out this post to find out the best time to visit Koh Lipe.
 For us, Koh Ngai is our favourite Thai island and others like Koh Libong and Koh Lanta have found a special place in our hearts.

 What we did love in this area was our time on Koh Adang kayaking between tiny deserted beaches and snorkelling with the colourful fish.
 Whether you choose to stay on Ko Lipe or Koh Adang we recommend that you spend some time paddling on the water and swimming through the crystal clear seas.